 12 ounces cool whip, thawed

 Combine apples and candy bars in a large bowl, carefully fold in the cool whip.
+Add chopped nuts to the top, if desired.
 Serve immediately!
 The kids absolutely adore this recipe.